quixio/quix-streams/docs/features/data-serialization.md

 # Data serialization

 Serialization can be difficult, especially if it’s done with performance in mind.
-We serialize and deserialize native TimeseriesData transport objects, created specifically to be efficient with time series data.
-On top of that we use codecs like Protobuf that improve overall performance of the serialization and deserialization process by some orders of magnitude.
+Quix Streams serializes and deserializes `TimeseriesData` transport objects, which was created specifically to be efficient with time series data.
+Codecs such as Protobuf are also used to significantly improve overall performance of the serialization and deserialization process.

 ![Quix Timeseries Data serialization](../images/QuixStreamsSerialization.png)

-Quix Streams automatically serializes data from native types in your language.
-You can work with familiar types, such as [pandas DataFrame](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe), or use our own TimeseriesData without worrying about the conversions that are done for you by the library.
+Quix Streams automatically serializes data from your language's built in types.
+You can work with familiar types, such as [pandas DataFrame](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe), or use the Quix `TimeseriesData` type, and leave the library to perform any type conversions required.